Save Money on Flights: Guide to Scoring the Best Travel Deals

 4. Don’t procrastinate.

 The idea that you can get a good deal on a flight if you wait until right before departure is a bit of a myth, and a risky one at that.
-In the midst of “flightmare,” there were fewer flights available, which based on the rules of supply and demand, meant that airfares did not drop at the last minute.
+In the midst of “flightmare” a few years ago, there were fewer flights available, which based on the rules of supply and demand, meant that airfares did not drop at the last minute.

 Generally, the sooner you can book a flight, the better off you’ll be financially.
-Most airlines recommend booking domestic flights one to three months in advance.
-If you’re flying internationally, book two to eight months ahead.
+Like we said earlier, the sweet spot can be several months in advance.
 For those flying during the peak U.S. winter holiday season — Thanksgiving through New Year’s — you’ll want to purchase your flights by mid-October, after which, prices increase and are unlikely to drop again.

 5. Choose your airport wisely.